pulumi/registry/themes/default/content/registry/packages/aws-native/_index.md

 [Hundreds of AWS resources]({{<relref "/registry/packages/aws-native/api-docs">}}) are available in AWS Native.
 As AWS Cloud Control API adds resources, we will update AWS Native to include them.

-AWS Native must be configured with credentials to deploy and update resources in AWS; see the [Installation & Configuration page]({{<relref "./installation-configuration">}}) for instructions.
+AWS Native must be configured with credentials to deploy and update resources in AWS; see the [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.

 {{< youtube oKxaZCyu2OQ >}}